Family on boardwalk Join today and get outside at one of our 60+ wildlife sanctuaries.

 As the name suggests, European Starlings are introduced birds from across the sea.
 Originally released in 1908 in New York City’s Central Park in an attempt to establish every bird mentioned in the works of Shakespeare to the New World, starlings have spread like wildfire.

-Now common and well established in all corners of our Commonwealth, it looks like starlings are here to stay.
+Now common and well established in all corners of our Commonwealth, it looks like the invasive starlings are here to stay.

 How to Identify European Starlings